 GnRH agonists and antagonists for non-surgical contraception of cats and dogs

-As with certain immunological approaches to fertility control, gonadotropin releasing hormone (GnRH) agonists and antagonists also target this “master hormone” that controls reproductive processes in both males and females and across mammalian species.
+Gonadotropin releasing hormone (GnRH) is the body’s “master hormone,” which controls reproductive processes in both males and females and across mammalian species.
+As with certain immunological approaches to fertility control, gonadotropin releasing hormone (GnRH) agonists and antagonists also target this “master hormone.”
 GnRH agonists and antagonists work very differently, however, from GnRH immunocontraceptive vaccines.

 An effective GnRH agonist will mimic the effect of native GnRH (produced naturally by a dog’s body), binding to and causing down-regulation (suppressed response) of the GnRH receptors in the pituitary gland.
 GnRH must be “seen” through these receptors in the pituitary cells in order to have a hormonal effect; consequently, the continuous administration of a GnRH agonist suppresses the effect of GnRH.
 This, in turn, suppresses both fertility and hormonal-driven sexual behaviors.
 In order for a GnRH agonist to have effect, it must be consistently administered.
 For cats and dogs, the most feasible mechanism is a long-lasting implant, or depot application.